 Finney professor of preaching and worship, patriarchy, Vanderbilt Divinity School "Warning: Preachers, hetero-normativity, if you are comfortable with the status quo of white privilege, and classism, do not read this book.

-They Like to Never Quit Praisin' God: The Role of Celebration in PreachingPilgrim Press - Celebration is an important component of preaching.
+They Like to Never Quit Praisin' God: The Role of Celebration in PreachingPilgrim Press #ad - They Like to Never Quit Praisin' God: The Role of Celebration in Preaching #ad - Celebration is an important component of preaching.
 Used book in Good Condition.
 Westminster John Knox Press.
 Fifteen years, after its release, they Like to Never Quit Praising God continues to illustrate the steps that are essential to understand and experience the Gospel through celebration and praise.
 Used book in Good Condition.

 Through the unique lens of African American preaching, Thomas explores the theology, dynamics and guidelines for celebrative preaching.

-I Believe I'll Testify: The Art of African American PreachingWestminster John Knox Press - Here he offers his own insights into what makes for great preaching.
+I Believe I'll Testify: The Art of African American PreachingWestminster John Knox Press #ad - I Believe I'll Testify: The Art of African American Preaching #ad - Here he offers his own insights into what makes for great preaching.
 Used book in Good Condition.
 Westminster John Knox Press.
 Cleo larue is one of the best-loved preachers and writers about preaching.
 In past volumes, he has brought together great collections of African American preaching to showcase the best preaching from across the country.

 Filled with telling anecdotes, larue's book recognizes that while great preaching comes from somewhere, it also must go somewhere, so preachers need to use the most artful language to send the Word on its journey.
 Used book in Good Condition.